Metis

 What is Metis made of?

-Metis has a density of 1 g/cm³ (5.5× smaller than Earth's density).
+Metis has a density of 3 g/cm³ (1.8× smaller than Earth's density).
 This density provides important clues about the planet's internal composition.
-The low density indicates a composition dominated by lighter elements, characteristic of gas giants or icy bodies.
+The moderate density suggests a mixed composition of rocky and icy materials.

 Does Metis have seasons?